Our Remote Provision

 Students should follow their normal school timetable, clicking into their class Team at the time of their lesson.

 We believe that live lessons are the best way to replicate the classroom experience whilst students are not able to come to school.
 This is because they are interactive, we can check for understanding and address misconceptions as they arise.
-We also believe that the live element motivates students to attend – it takes more self discipline to work completely independently all day, if no one is aware of what you are working on!

-However, where it is not possible or appropriate to live stream some practical lessons, there will be pre-recorded challenges.
+However, where it is not possible or appropriate to live stream lessons, resources will be shared that students can work through and hand in.
 Students access these lessons in exactly the same way, logging into their class Team, where the resources will be shared.

-To access their lesson, students should make sure they are ready in the class Team area at the designated time – the link to join the lesson will be shared when the lessons starts.
+If the lesson is being taught live then to access their lesson, students should make sure they are ready in the class Team area at the designated time – the link to join the lesson will be shared when the lessons starts.
 (For more help on this see the training videos).

 During the lesson, students are encouraged to answer questions in the chat function, join in with all activities, unmute to answer questions or take part in discussion, and ask questions when they need further explanation or support.

 Expectations for participation and behaviour in online lessons have been clearly communicated to students.
 All students discussed and signed a remote learning contract.
 Teachers are reminding students about these expectations on a daily basis.
-KS3 students have also received training on how to keeping themselves safe online.
+KS3 students have also received training on how to keep themselves safe online.

-When a whole class is off, we have ways to utilise the technology to provide specific LSA support for online lessons where students would normally receive this support in schools.
+Remote learning can be particularly challenging for some of our students with Special Educational Needs and Disabilities, and therefore we have ways to utilise the technology to provide specific LSA support for online lessons where students would normally receive this support in schools.
 Microsoft Teams has a ‘breakout’ room function, and some students will receive 1:1 or small group support from an LSA after the main teacher input, to support them with their independent work.

 Please contact our SENDCO Mrs Wilson for more information about our SEND provision: NWilson@cathedral.trinitymat.org